hilo-mpc/hilo-mpc/README.md

 ![plot](doc/source/images/overview.svg)

-The following machine learning models are currently supported:
+Currently the following machine learning models are supported:

-- Artificial feedforward neural networks
+- Feedforward neural networks
 - Gaussian processes

 The following machine learning models are currently under development

 - Bayesian neural network
 - Recurrent neural network

-At the moment the following MPC problems can be solved.
+At the moment the following MPC and optimal control problems can be solved.

 - Reference tracking nonlinear MPC
 - Trajectory tracking nonlinear MPC
 - Path following nonlinear MPC
 - Economic nonlinear MPC
 - Linear MPC
+- Traditional optimal control problems

 All the nonlinear MPCs support soft constraints, time-variant systems, time-varying parameters and can be used to solve minimum-time problems.
 They work for continuous-time and discrete-time models, in DAE or ODE form.
-The Linear MPC works only with discrete-time models.
+Linear MPC is currently limited towards discrete-time models.

+A rich set of examples is available, spanning
+- NMPC for bioreactors using hybride first principle and learned models
+- Trajectory tracking and path following model predictive control with learning and obstacle avoidance
+- Output feedback MPC of a continuous stirred tank reactor with a Gaussian process prediction model
+- Learning NMPC control using a neural network
+- Simple LQR, PID
+- Moving horizon estimation, extended Kalman filter, uncented Kalman filter, and particle filter for a continuous stirred tank reactor

 Installation
 -------------